Slavunia/Project_About_Data_Analyst_Jobs/README.md

     ON q1.job_id = q2.job_id
 ORDER BY q1.job_id;

--- Calculating how frequently remote work and homeoffice are offered globally and in Germany
+-- Calculating how frequently remote work and work-from-home are offered globally and in Germany

 SELECT
     -- Global market (remote)